GLIMS-RGI/rgi_user_guide/_sources/welcome.md

 :link-type: doc
 :class-header: bg-light

-General revisions in RGI 7.0 ⚡
+General revisions in v7.0 ✨
 ^^^

 What changed in RGI 7.0 compared to RGI 6.0?